Skip to main content

 info

-• Download and install the Rubix CE software from the downloads page
+• Rubix CE Software: Download and install from the downloads page.

-• Requires a Nube iO Cloud Accoun (see Nube iO Cloud Account)
+• Nube iO Cloud Account: Necessary for accessing cloud features.
+Nube iO Cloud Account.

-• Optionally, Nube iO Rubix Compute (see Rubix Compute)
+• Optional Hardware: Nube iO Rubix Compute device.
+More info on Rubix Compute.

-The Token is essential for downloading Apps and Services over the internet.
-Once received, simply copy and paste the token into the provided field.
+1. Enter Token: Contact Nube iO support at support@nube-io.com to request your unique token.
+This token is essential for downloading apps and services over the internet.
+Once received, paste it into the provided field.

 gettingStartedToken.png